HasangerGames/suroi-wiki/app/(wiki)/obstacles/articles/birthday_cake.md

 # Location & Spawning

-The Birthday Cake can be found anywhere on the Nap.
+The Birthday Cake can be found anywhere on the Map.
-- there are 100 Birthday Cakes per Nap
+- there are 100 Birthday Cakes per Map

 # Loot & More